Skip to content

 Philodendron tortum

-• Type-area context: described from material collected at/near Ducke Forest Reserve in central Amazonas (Manaus region)
+• Type-area context: described from material collected at or near Ducke Forest Reserve in central Amazonas, in the Manaus region

-• Habitat (broad): wet tropical forest; a trunk-climber that commits to vertical surfaces rather than running as a ground vine
+• Habitat: wet tropical forest, where it climbs trunks and other vertical surfaces rather than staying as a ground-running vine

-Philodendron pedatum (including plants sold as “Philodendron polypodioides”)
+Philodendron pedatum and plants sold as “Philodendron polypodioides

-• Native to (POWO-style distribution summary): Bolivia; Brazil (North, Northeast, West-Central, Southeast); Colombia; Ecuador; French Guiana; Guyana; Suriname; Venezuela
+• Native range: Bolivia; Brazil (North, Northeast, West-Central, Southeast); Colombia; Ecuador; French Guiana; Guyana; Suriname; Venezuela

 A potted Philodendron polypodioides climbing on a moss pole, with wide-lobed leaves extending outward

-Potted “Philodendron polypodioides” in cultivation: most plants sold under this label are best treated as Philodendron pedatum-side material, often with a narrower, more dissected look than many common pedatum clones.
+Potted “Philodendron polypodioides” in cultivation: most plants sold under this name are best treated as part of the Philodendron pedatum group, often with more divided leaves than many common pedatum clones.

 3. Morphological Differences

-• P. polypodioides framework (published concept): a triangular, trilobate blade in outline, with both front and rear lobes cut into long, narrow laciniae.
+• P. polypodioides as originally described: a triangular, trilobate blade with front and rear lobes cut into long, narrow laciniae.

-• P. pedatum framework (broad modern concept): highly variable; many cultivated plants show broader lobes and a heavier “leaf mass,” with deeper cutting often appearing as the plant matures and climbs.
+• P. pedatum in the broad modern sense: highly variable; many cultivated plants have broader lobes and a heavier leaf, with deeper cutting appearing as the plant matures and climbs.

 Leaf Structure